Goal 8

 Equally relevant to the discussion, is defining the targeted groups.

-Identity is complex, and ethnic origin data are fluid and limited.
+Identity is complex, and visible minority data are fluid and limited.
 It must be acknowledged that individuals and population groups that may or may not be similar, or face the same barriers, are grouped together.
 This may or may not be appropriate or accurately reflect the lived experiences of people.

 There are varying definitions of who is considered a member of the African Nova Scotian community.
 Two respondents with similar ethnic ancestry could offer different responses to Statistics Canada and be counted as having different ethnic origins.
-For example, all who are Black in Nova Scotia may not identify as being African Nova Scotians, but rather as a person of African or Caribbean descent living in Nova Scotia (e.g.: newcomers from the African diaspora).
-Regardless of an individual’s African or Caribbean origins/descent, if an individual selected ‘Black’ on the Census, the OneNS dashboard considers them African Nova Scotian -- even if they may not self-identify as members of the historic African Nova Scotian population.
+For example, not all who are Black in Nova Scotia may identify as being African Nova Scotians, but rather as a person of African or Caribbean descent living in Nova Scotia (e.g.: newcomers from the African diaspora).
+The dashboard shows data for two groups identifying as Black in the census: immigrants and non-immigrants.

-The Aboriginal Identity population includes those who identify as First Nations, Métis, Inuk (Inuit), and those reporting multiple or other Aboriginal identities.
-The most common identity group in Nova Scotia is First Nations, although the Métis population has been growing in recent years.
-The Census of Population reports that of the First Nations population in Nova Scotia, one in five lived on reserves in 2015.
+The Indigenous Identity population includes those who identify as First Nations, Métis, Inuk (Inuit), and those reporting multiple or other indigenous identities.
+The most common identity group in Nova Scotia is First Nations, although the Métis identity population has grown significantly in recent years.
+The Census of Population 2021 reports that of the First Nations population in Nova Scotia, nearly one third lived on reserve.
 It is important to consider that different barriers to labour market participation exist for different identity groups, especially for those living on reserve.
-To that end, data for the First Nations and overall Aboriginal Identity populations are presented below.
+To that end, data for the First Nations and overall Indigenous Identity populations are presented below.

-Moving forward, more statistical work and input from communities is needed to develop richer data sources.
-However, we have decided to include the data currently available as we believe that they shine a light on the data gaps and begin, at a basic level, to statistically highlight some of the disparity that must be corrected.
+Moving forward, more statistical work and input from communities is needed to develop data that are clearly defined.
+However, the dashboard includes the data currently available as we believe that they shine a light on the data gaps and begin, at a basic level, to statistically highlight some of the disparity that must be corrected.

-Years Total Employment Aboriginal Identity Population Employment First Nations Employment ANS Employment Total Participation Aboriginal Identity Population Participation First Nations Participation ANS Participation
+Years Total Employment Aboriginal Identity Population Employment First Nations Employment Black - total population Black - non-immigrant Total Participation Aboriginal Identity Population Participation First Nations Participation Black - total population Black - non-immigrant

 Download CSV File